U.S. flag

 Suggestive Findings

-A FREM1 autosomal recessive disorder should be suspected in an individual with features of Manitoba oculotrichoanal (MOTA) syndrome, bifid nose with or without anorectal and renal anomalies (BNAR syndrome), and congenital anomalies of kidney and urinary tract (CAKUT).
+A FREM1 autosomal recessive disorder should be suspected in an individual with clinical findings and/or family history of Manitoba oculotrichoanal (MOTA) syndrome, bifid nose with or without anorectal and renal anomalies (BNAR) syndrome, or congenital anomalies of kidney and urinary tract (CAKUT).

 MOTA syndrome